Marseille make it six in a row against Bordeaux to stay with PSG

 Earlier, Saint-Etienne missed the chance to move into the European places after being beaten 3-1 at Reims.

-Claude Puel's side are in eighth on 25 points after losing a tight contest to goals from Remi Oudin, Boulaye Dia and Moussa Doumbia, two points away from fourth-placed Rennes.
+Claude Puel's side are in eighth on 25 points after losing a tight contest to goals from Remi Oudin, Boulaye Dia and Moussa Doumbia, two points away from Rennes in the Europa League spot.

 Nantes are a point ahead of Saint-Etienne in sixth after beating struggling Dijon 1-0.